Skip advert

 The battery comes inside a protective case in the middle of the car, where it's protected from impacts in a collision.
 Sensors behind the front grille feed data to Volvo's latest Advanced Driver Assistance Systems (ADAS), which can recognise cars, cyclists, pedestrians and large animals.
 While it won't be tested separately, the EX40 is expected to share the standard XC40's five-star Euro NCAP safety rating.

-The Volvo XC40 performed well in our 2023 Driver Power results, coming 23rd out of the top 75 cars on sale in the UK, before slipping slightly to 32nd in 2024’s standings.
+The Volvo XC40 came in 32nd place in our 2024 Driver Power customer satisfaction survey of the top 50 cars on sale in the UK.
 Owners rated its interior and comfort very highly, and were also impressed with its practicality, road manners and infotainment system.
-It came 21st out of 50 cars for reliability and build quality, but was near the very bottom for economy and running costs.
+It came 21st out of 50 cars for reliability and build quality, but was near the very bottom for economy and running costs, which should be less of a problem for the electric EX40.

 As a manufacturer, Volvo came 16th out of 32 brands in 2024.
 Slightly worryingly, however, was that 26% of owners reported a fault within the first year.
 True to its reputation, interior style and finish was deemed a high point, along with exterior styling, but Volvo came near the bottom of the heap for running costs and value for money.